team-friendo/signal-boost/README.md

 ## Deploy Instructions for Maintainers <a name="deploy-maintainers"></a>

-If you are a member of `team-friendo`, here are instructions on how to provision, deploy, and maintain a running signalboost instance. :)
+If you are a member of `team-friendo`, here are instructions on how to provision, deploy, and maintain a running Signalboost instance. :)

-*NOTE: If you are administering an already-existent signalboost instance, you can omit steps 3 and 4.*
+*NOTE: If you are administering an already-existent Signalboost instance, you can omit steps 3 and 4.*

 #### Initial Deployment